Reference and background checks

 16th (previous month) – 14th

-If it is determined that an initiated background check needs to be cancelled, and the notification to cancel is within a reasonable amount of time, please contact Certified Background at 888-723-4263.
+If it is determined that an initiated background check needs to be cancelled, and the notification to cancel is within a reasonable amount of time, please contact A-Check Global Background at 1-877-345-2021.

 Departments will otherwise be charged any applicable fees.

 - maintaining a continuing contract for background investigation services with a reputable external firm or firms